One of the best Places to Admire Oxford’s Skyline is from St. Mary’s Tower:

 On this visit to Oxford, the weather was kind to us and the blue skies and white clouds formed the perfect backdrop to Oxford’s skyline.
 With the stunning views it’s easy to forget the time but with more visitors coming up to the top it was time to squeeze our way back down the tower.

 The entrance to the tower is from the Gift Shop.
 Pay your £4.00 and you’ll be pointed to the way up.
 We were lucky as there was no queue when we arrived.
-However when we got back down, a huge queue had formed to go up this hugely popular tourist attraction.So, what do you think?
+However when we got back down, a huge queue had formed to go up this hugely popular tourist attraction.What's your next move, after having read this post?